Imstillsyncs/Imstillsyncs.github.io/README.md

 # imstillsyncs.github.com
-This website has every project, games, and tutorials Syncs/TJ has made.
+This website has every project, games, and tutorials Syncs/TJ has made and picked.
 TJ's social media will also be in here too.
 Everything is made by [Replit](https://replit.com).

 # Info
 Made by Imstillsyncs 2022